London Dec 2024 (7th – 18th Dec)

 Lotte World.

-Daddy says this is our 5th year back, unfortunately we didn’t get to go to the main entrance which we took the customary photo still in previous years but this is a close second.
 Since we only had like 4 hours here today we managed to do only 2.5 rides (Wild Valley 4D ride which made Daddy green in the face (yeah he almost puked but was just trying to pull the usual strong-man ‘Dad persona he usually does.
 To his credit though we didn’t know it was going to be a 4D rickety rock-and-jerk-a-lot kinda ride until 5 min before we started (despite being in queue almost an hour!).
 Next ride was a ride out shoot out ride (Wild Dragon shooting Jo seems to recall,very similar to the Legoland car ride) except this was shooting dragons.
 FYI Mummy turned out the winner for this round.
 2.5 rides since we were essentially in queue for bumper cars until we decided to give up and head back for the parade at 8.
+Not before trying out hands at the local claw machines which unfortunately yielded no prizes for us this night…

 Adults lug heaps of shopping – ginseng, Oddbot soundalike Odbo and healthy liver.